Limited liability companies (LLCs) are a popular choice for new businesses for several reasons, but they’re just one option when forming a business.

 For practical and financial purposes, the members of a newly formed LLC should create an operating agreement, which dictates how your business functions.

-While you don’t have to file this document with the Secretary of State, you should still write up an agreement to prevent disputes down the line.
+While you don’t have to file this document with the Secretary of State in most states, you should still write up an agreement to prevent disputes down the line.
 It can include elements such as what percentage of the business profits will pass to each member, what happens if a member wants to leave the business, how to add new members, and more.

 You can take several different approaches to set up your operating agreement.
 Ideally, you can draft your own agreement with a little legal advice from an attorney.
 This approach guarantees that your agreement will best fit the unique needs of your business.
 However, you can also use a template from an online business formation service such as ZenBusiness or Northwest Registered Agent.